drthpeters/Recursive-Algorithms-Python/README.md

-# Recursive-Algorithms-Python
+# Recursive Algorithms coded in Python
 This repository contains a text about coding some kinds of recursive algorithms in Python.
-Additionally it contains the corresponding Python codes as well as solutions of the problems lined out in the text.
+Additionally the corresponding Python codes can be downloaded.
+Don't miss the exercises.
+The solutions are also available.

-The used Python version is 3.8.8.
+The used Python version is 3.9.13.